CoveAS/bring-fraktguiden-for-woocommerce/src/readme.txt

 == Description ==
 Bring Fraktguiden provides shipping calculation based on rates from bring.no.
-All standard shipping methods from Bring is bulit-in.
+All standard shipping methods from Bring is built-in.
 Volume calculation based on product dimensions and weight.

 Special thanks goes to Matt Gates for allowing us to use his code as a base for this plugin.